Mike's 1993 Saturn SL2 - EV

 Conversion TimeAbout 7 months.

 All the batteries are under the hood (7) and under the floor of the trunk area (8) making this car as close to original look and function as possible.
-The trunk floor is about 2" higher than it was and I did loose the place for the spare tire.
+Almost a full trunk, the trunk floor is about 2" higher than it was and I did loose the place for the spare tire.

 First drive was January 20th, 2008!!!